dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 First things first, we must come up with a query that will satisfy our needs.
 Github has 2 separate versions of their API, v3 which supports REST queries, and v4 which support GraphQL queries.

-Both APIs support a very wide range of query-able fields as well as actions that can be performed.
+Both APIs support a very wide range of fields you can query, as well as actions that can be performed.
 From creating gists, to querying details about repository's contributors.
 You can really do a lot with the API.
 The documentation for v3 is found [here](https://docs.github.com/en/rest), and the documentation for v4 is found [here](https://docs.github.com/en/graphql).

 To our business, this is the query I've found to work best: